STOKESLEY PROBUS CLUB

 he loved his pipe, was never without it;

-he loved books and always had a stack of 8 or 9 fiction and non-
+he loved books and always had a stack of 8 or 9 fiction and non-fiction piled up next to his chair ready to read;

 he had a massive general knowledge including cars, trains, politics, history and industrial archaeology;